SpinW/spinwdoc/pages/spinw/spinw.gencoupling.md

 : Minimum bond length, below which an error is triggered.
   Default value is 0.5 Å.

+`'fid'`
+: Defines whether to provide text output.
+The default value is determined by the `fid` preference stored in [swpref].
+The possible values are:
+  * `0`   No text output is generated.
+  * `1`   Text output in the MATLAB Command Window.
+  * `fid` File ID provided by the `fopen` command, the output is written into the opened file stream.

 ### Output Arguments

 The [spinw.coupling](spinw_coupling) field of `obj` will store the new bond list, while